harilvfs/carch/README.md

 ## Shell Completions

-Carch provides shell completion files for Bash, Zsh, and Fish.
-You can install them manually with the following commands:
+Carch comes with tab-completion support for Bash, Zsh, and Fish.
+You can set it up manually by running one of these commands, depending on your shell:

 ### Bash